 Navigate to the Administration module and click Workers.

-+ Add your first Worker: If you are creating a worker for the first time, click Select button in the Event Driven Worker tile.
++ Add your first Worker: If you are creating a worker for the first time, click the Select button in the Event Driven Worker tile.

 From the Create New Worker drop-down, click Artifactory to see available Artifactory Workers.